Make room for the loss

-Online psychotherapy for adults across Ontario, grounded in trauma-informed and attachment-based care.
+In-person psychotherapy in Mississauga and online across Ontario for adults, grounded in trauma-informed and attachment-based care.
 Sessions move at a pace your grief can actually hold.

-Grief therapy at Anchor & Bloom is virtual psychotherapy for adults across Ontario who are carrying a loss, whether it is the death of someone close, a loss that has not happened yet, or one of the many losses that do not involve death at all.
-Sessions are offered by Registered Psychotherapists trained in evidence-based approaches including attachment-based therapy, Emotionally Focused Therapy, Acceptance and Commitment Therapy, and somatic-informed work.
+Grief therapy at Anchor & Bloom is in-person psychotherapy in Mississauga and online across Ontario, for adults carrying a loss, whether it is the death of someone close, a loss that has not happened yet, or one of the many losses that do not involve death at all.
+Sessions are offered by Registered Psychotherapists trained in evidence-informed approaches including attachment-based therapy, Emotionally Focused Therapy, Acceptance and Commitment Therapy, and somatic-informed work.

 The work is collaborative and paced.
 We do not push, and we do not ask you to set grief down before you are ready or move through it on anyone else's schedule.